ruevaughn/nodeJS-learn-and-understand/readme.md

 Purely NodeJS Learning
 - This is based on a much older Node 4 version.
 Wanting to learn progressively.
-My Node Version at this time - v8.11.2
+My Node Version at this time - v8.11.2.
+So only EcmaScript 2015 is available in this application.

 Module:
 A Reusable Block of Code who existence does not accidently impact other code.